What to Do in Sydney

 69A Wentworth Rd, Vaucluse NSW 2030, Australia

 For a glimpse of Sydney's high society, visit Vaucluse House, a beautiful villa and garden in the Eastern Suburbs near Watsons Bay.
-A gothic revival mansion built in 1803, Vaucluse House once belonged to ex-convict Sir Thomas Henry Browne Hayes,...
+A gothic revival mansion built in 1803, Vaucluse House once belonged to ex-convict Sir Henry Browne Hayes, who was...

 The Wharf, Pier 4 Hickson Road, Walsh Bay NSW 2000, Australia